-Kristen Loerch Sipala spent most of her legal career as defense counsel in medical malpractice cases, defending hundreds of doctors, nurses and hospitals.
+Kristen Loerch Sipala spent much of her legal as defense counsel in medical malpractice cases, defending hundreds of doctors, nurses and hospitals.
 Now, armed with important knowledge and experience, she represents people who were seriously injured as the result of medical error.

 “Helping those in need was much of what drew me to Kline & Specter,” says Sipala, who joined the firm in 2009.
 In her years of civil defense work, Sipala worked on many medical malpractice cases and was co-counsel in some 20 trials.

-Earlier, Sipala was co-counsel at a Philadelphia trial in April 2014 that resulted in a $7.8 million jury verdict against Parx Casino & Racetrack for a jockey who was killed when a horse threw and repeatedly kicked him after the thoroughbred was frightened by chickens allowed to roam free on the track.
-(News coverage)
+Earlier, Sipala was co-counsel at a Philadelphia trial that resulted in a $7.8 million jury verdict against Parx Casino & Racetrack for a jockey who was killed when a horse threw and repeatedly kicked him after the thoroughbred was frightened by chickens allowed to roam free on the track.
+(News coverage

 Immediately before joining Kline & Specter, Sipala worked at the Berwyn-based firm of Post & Post, LLP.
 She served previously at the Philadelphia firms of Cohen, Placitella & Roth, PC and White and Williams, LLP.
 Before that, from 1997-2002, she worked with three Florida law firms on a range of cases, including medical malpractice, civil rights and nursing home litigation.

 Sipala's first job after graduating from Temple University School of Law was as a prosecutor, serving as assistant state attorney in Seminole County, Florida.